metbril/grav-plugin-micropub/README.md

 `token_endpoint` | Your authorization token endpoint.
 This should be the same as advertised on your home page.
 `parent_page` | The parent page that any new page will be created under `post_template` | The filename of the page template, also used for rendering your output.
+`destination` | A list of available endpoint destinations.
+Posts can be saved as a child to one of these.
+If a Micropub endpoint does not support destinations, the first one is used by default.

 Note that if you use the admin plugin, a file with your configuration, and named `micropub.yaml` will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.